pra1797/task_management_service/README.md

 Current Swagger config is taking all endpoints declared on com.task.management

-Unit testing with DBUnit:
+Unit testing:
   Unit test can run as junit by right clickig on seprate test case of file.

-To use access the UI:
+To access the UI:
   Open the TaskManagement.html file in browser.